ChristopherGra/Requirement-Management-Tool/README.md

 ### 2. `requirements_processor.py`

 Standalone normalization entry point.
-Use this when you only need to convert source documents into the DOORS schema.
+Use this when you only need to convert source documents into the standardised schema.

 Supported modes: